arassec/artivact/documentation/docs/user-manual/settings/properties.md

 On the properties configuration page, item properties are defined and organized in categories.

-The properties are shown on the [item's details page](/user-manual/item-management/item-details).
+The configured properties are then shown on the [item's details page](/user-manual/item-management/item-details).

 ## Import/Export